 Drivers should always stay at the scene of an accident and call the police immediately, especially if someone is hurt.
 They have a chance to save someone’s life by doing so.
 There is no excuse for putting a fellow motorist or pedestrian in more danger by fleeing the scene.

 The types of compensation that you may recover depend on the type of action you bring when pursuing your claim.

 Your personal injury protection (PIP) policy may generally pay for property damage, some portion of lost wages, and medical costs.
 If you have uninsured or underinsured motorist coverage, you may be able to seek more compensation from the insurance companies.

 If you can identify the other driver, you can file a personal injury lawsuit against them.
 You could collect compensation for the above losses, as well as:

 - Pain and suffering

-A wrongful death may justify additional coverage for losses.
+A wrongful death lawsuit may yield coverage for losses such as: